LEARN ABOUT SAFE, NATURAL, LOW-COST*,

 Given that he didn't even make use of the fact that the East Coast is 1 hour ahead of the CST zone of Texas, that could've been used to his staff's advantage to call us and push our appointments back, shows total and complete D-I-S-R-E-S-P-E-C-T.

 Like I said, listen to the staff, you'd be surprised at what you'll learn.
-When he finally showed up, I said with displeasure that his office was so cold, he could hang meat; then I referenced NYC.
+When he finally showed up, I said with displeasure that his office was so cold, he could hang meat; then I referenced his trip to NYC.

 His facial expression said "BUSTED!" and though it didn't make up for the disrespect of the preventable wait, I certainly felt better for getting it off of my chest in a non-argumentive way.